 Paul F. McCarthy, Union Educational Consultant, Collective Bargaining Associates

-Online registration will be available beginning next week.
-If you have any questions or would like to reserve a spot before then, contact the Labor Guild office at email@example.com or (781) 340-7887.
+Online registration available here.
+If you have any questions, contact the Labor Guild office at firstname.lastname@example.org or (781) 340-7887.

 To download the flyer of this term’s course offerings, click here.